vishwas513/SearchLastFM/README.md

 - Reacts to each keystroke and fetches results.
 - Shows detailed desciption if available for each search result.
 - Project has been built with heavy use of version control, including pull requests to maintain accountablity.
 - I have performed a code review on the project.
+- App is capable of opening the lastFM link of the seachResult in safari.